The Experiential Dynamics of

 Between any two people exists an energetic field - what we call Surface Tension.
 This field carries information about safety, trust, and connection.
 When someone employs the Silent Treatment, this field becomes charged with unspoken communication, creating measurable effects on both parties' nervous systems.

 When verbal communication stops, emotional communication intensifies.
-The field doesn't go quiet :: it charges.
-Our body reads these patterns as clearly as spoken words.
-This is why silence can feel more intense than argument.
+The field charges.
+Our body reads these colliding frequencies as clearly as violence.
+This is why silence can shatter trust entirely.

 Same as Physical Pain